Domain Boundary Condition Types¶

 xlo.scalar = 2.

-sets the boundary condtion type at the low x face to be an inflow with xlo.type = “Inflow”.
+sets the boundary condition type at the low x face to be an inflow with xlo.type = “inflow”.

 xlo.velocity = 1.
 0. 0. sets all three componentns the inflow velocity, xlo.density = 1. sets the inflow density, xlo.theta = 300. sets the inflow potential temperature, xlo.scalar = 2. sets the inflow value of the advected scalar